llvm/llvm-project/flang/docs/AssumedRank.md

-Select rank is implemented with a rank inquiry (and last extent for `RANK(*)`), followed by a jump in the related block where the selector descriptor is cast to a descriptor with the associated entity rank for the current block (or kept as-is for the `RANK DEFAULT` and `RANK(*)` case).
-The cast values are mapped to the associated entity symbol and lowering precede as usual.
+Select rank is implemented with a rank inquiry (and last extent for `RANK(*)`), followed by a jump in the related block where the selector descriptor is cast to a descriptor with the associated entity rank for the current block for the `RANK(cst)` cases.
+In the `RANK DEFAULT`, the input descriptor is kept with no cast, and in the RANK(*), a rank-one descriptor is created with the same dynamic type as the input.
+These new descriptor values are mapped to the associated entity symbol and lowering precede as usual.
 This is very similar to how Select Type is implemented.
 The `RANK(*)` is a bit odd, it detects assumed-ranks associated with an assumed-size arrays regardless of the rank, and takes precedence over any rank based matching.

-Note that `-1` is a magic extent number that encodes that a descriptor describe an entity that is an assumed size (user specified extents of explicit shape arrays are always normalized to zero when negative, so `-1` is a safe value to identify a descriptor created for an assumed size).
+Note that `-1` is a magic extent number that encodes that a descriptor describes an entity that is an assumed-size (user specified extents of explicit shape arrays are always normalized to zero when negative, so `-1` is a safe value to identify a descriptor created for an assumed-size).
 It is actually well specified for the BIND(C) (18.5.2 point 1.) and is always used as such in flang descriptors.